-• Read the instructions thoroughly before installing the 'quick-disconnect' ('QD') system and its components.
-If the towed vehicle baseplate has a removable front arm, the tow bar will be attached to the QD system.
-If the QD system is not properly aligned, centered and positioned on the towed vehicle, the tow bar will not be centered on the towed vehicle, which may cause excessive tire wear and other consequential, non-warranty damage.
+- Read the instructions thoroughly before installing the 'quick-disconnect' ('QD') system and its components.
+The tow bar will be attached to the QD system.
+If the QD system is not properly aligned, centered and positioned on the towed vehicle, the tow bar will not be centered on the towed vehicle, which may cause excessive tire wear and other consequential, non-warranty damage. - Stress to the owner that the tow bar must be level with the ball hitch on the motorhome.
+(For the Stow-Master pintle hook tow bars only, the tow bar must be no more than three inches above or below level.)